 Criminal Defense Clinic

 The Criminal Defense Clinic (CDC) engages students in the actual practice of criminal law under the supervision of Professor Cominsky on cases at all stages of the criminal process, from arraignment through trial.
-Students appear in court regularly with their faculty supervisor, are assigned their own cases, and conduct or assist in all aspects of representation, including: client and witness interviews, investigations, discovery and document review, development of a case theory and litigation strategy, drafting motions and memoranda of law, and conducting or second chairing hearings and trials.
-In addition, students will represent clients in applications to seal their prior criminal convictions
+Students appear in court regularly with their faculty supervisor, are assigned their own misdemeanor cases, and conduct or assist in all aspects of representation, including: client and witness interviews, investigations, discovery and document review, development of a case theory and litigation strategy, drafting motions and memoranda of law, and conducting or second chairing hearings and trials.
+In addition, students will represent clients who are serving life sentences with the possibility of parole and prepare for their parole hearing.
+Students will also draft and prepare an advocacy package on behalf of their parole prep client.

 The fall and spring semesters are separately graded on a letter basis.
 Grades for both semesters are posted at the end of the spring semester.

-Material covered in this clinic are tested on the New York Law Exam (NYLE).
+Material covered in this clinic is tested on the New York Law Exam (NYLE).

 Approved for the Experiential Learning Requirement.
-The course is open to third year students only.
+The course is open to third-year students only.
 Enrollment is limited.
 Registration is binding.
-Application and interview are required, and the application can be found on the Office of Clinical and Experiential Learning section of the NYLS Portal.
+Application and interview are required, and the application can be found in Student Resources on the NYLS Portal.

 Recommended for the Following Professional Pathways: Civil Rights/Civil Liberties; Criminal Defense; Government/Public Sector; General Practice – Litigation/Dispute Resolution